Adeline De Walt Reynolds: In film

 De Walt Reynolds made her film debut with a supporting role in Come Live with Me (1941), playing the grandmother of Jimmy Stewart's character.
 When asked if she was tired at the end of her first day on the set, she answered, "If you had waited 70 years to do something, you wouldn't be tired?"
-She received praise for that role, and called a "potential star" by Clarence Brown.
+She received praise for that role, and was called a "potential star" by Clarence Brown.

 She indeed had a presence on screen, and played in about two dozen films until 1955, appearing as the mother of Charles Laughton in The Tuttles of Tahiti (1942) and as the mysterious Madame Zimba in Robert Siodmak's horror film Son of Dracula (1943).
 She was also memorable in the last scene of Going My Way (1944) as aged Mother Fitzgibbon, who travels from Ireland to the United States to see her son.
 Her last film was The Ten Commandments (1956), where she portrayed a frail old woman in danger.